 In recent years, as more people - physicians and patients alike - have come to realize the role that chronic inflammation plays in heart disease, as well as many other diseases, including cancer, there has been a corresponding increase in the use of foods and supplements that contain omega-3 essential fatty acids (EFAs).
 This is because omega-3 EFAs have proven anti-inflammatory properties that can both prevent and reverse chronic inflammation in the body.

 One of the richest sources of omega-3 EFAs is flaxseed oil.
-Indeed, until recently, it was considered one of the best omega-3 sources, and many doctors and other health practitioners routinely recommended it for their patients.
+Indeed, until recently, it was considered one of the best omega-3 sources, and many Health Experts and other health practitioners routinely recommended it for their patients.
 However, more recent research shows that regular consumption of flaxseed oil may be dangerous, especially to your eyes.

 The reason for this danger has to do with the type of omega-3 EFA that flaxseed contains - alpha linolenic acid, or ALA.
 ALA comprised 85 percent of flaxseed oil, and is also abundant in canola and soybean oil.
 All three of these oils are popular health choices for cooking and salads.
 However, new research published in the Journal of The American College of Nutrition indicates that ALA can be a risk factor for eye diseases such as cataracts because of how ALA causes changes in density in the lens of the eyes.